dddrrreee/cs140e-24win/labs/16-vm-page-table/README.md

     by looking in this file for a related one so you can see how the operands are ordered.

-  - `staff-mmu-asm.o`: this has the low level assembly routines used to update machine state after changing page table mappings or switching address spaces.
+  - `your-mmu-asm.o`: this has the low level assembly routines used to update machine state after changing page table mappings or switching address spaces.